Q. What does CRES mean?

 A. In the first year, students concentrate on a core course sequence designed to build strong foundations in conflict resolution theory and practice.
-In the following year, students focus on individualized learning through interdisciplinary elective course options, internship, and a thesis or terminal project.
-Participation in a capstone seminar, during the second year, completes the degree requirements.
+In the following year, students focus on individualized learning through interdisciplinary elective course options, internship, and a final project (thesis, terminal project or course concentration).
+Participation in a capstone seminar or academic capstone, during the second year, completes the degree requirements.
 To learn more about the structure of the Master’s program, see Program Structure.

 Q. What is the typical profile of a master’s student?